 Turning to drugs, alcohol or other methods of coping can be very detrimental and what might start as an innocent coping mechanism can soon get out of control and you can find it harder than ever to be the person you once were.
-A vicious cycle, it’s important to spot the signs and get the help you need sooner rather than later.
-If you find yourself looking into a mirror and wondering “do I have an addiction?” you are making the first step to recovery and getting back to your usual life.
+In a vicious cycle, it’s important to spot the signs and get the help you need sooner rather than later.
+If you find yourself looking into a mirror and wondering “Do I have an addiction?” you are making the first step to recovery and getting back to your usual life.

 Understand The Basics Of Addiction.

 Addiction is defined as a neuropsychological disorder in which you have a persistent urge to partake in a particular behavior that tends to cause harm.
-This tends to be taking drugs, drinking alcohol or binge eating for example.
+This tends to be taking drugs, drinking alcohol, or binge eating for example.